If You Need Technical Support for Resource Tuner

 Resource Tuner provides two functions that are automatically performed when opening a file: unpacking files compressed with UPX using the Plug-In subsystem, and error checking.

-If your target file has been packed with UPX, Resource Tuner unpacks it automatically and saves unpacked.
-That is why the original file size may be increased.
+If your target file was packed with UPX, it was unpacked automatically and saved unpacked.
+Resource Tuner does not re-pack the previously packed files.
+That is why the original file size is increased.
 Check out the logfile for details.

 If you don't want any changes to be made, just do not save.